CircuitVerse/Blog/content/posts/Ruturaj_gsoc_2021_testbench_final.md

 * This was also my first time working with Webpack and asset pipelines.
 I had to serve the new UI through webpack, and so I had to configure webpack to do so.

+## What's Next

+There are some extra features to be added to the project, that will be implemented post GSoC.
+For example the automated testing of assignment submissions.
+We decided that this feature might require extensive testing as professors might rely on the results of the automated testing for grading.

+All these features are to be added iteratively.

+The testbench engine also serves as a great interface to run automated simulator tests as well.
+We could think of a simulator testing framework that can use the engine functions to run simulator tests.
+Currently CircuitVerse does not run any automated tests for the simulator.

+Above everything, I plan to stick around with CircuitVerse and contribute.
+For this project, I have learnt a great deal about the simulator engine and I can use my knowledge to fix many deep rooted bugs in the engine.
+We have already planned a series of refactors for the simulator core to make it more robust, which I will be working on.

 ## Acknowledgments

 Thanks to the core team at CircuitVerse, [Satvik Ramaprasad](https://github.com/satu0king), [Aboobacker MK](https://github.com/tachyons), [Shivansh Srivastava](https://github.com/Shivansh2407), [Samiran Konwar](https://github.com/abstrekt), [Nitin Singhal](https://github.com/nitin10s) and [Shreya Prasad](https://www.linkedin.com/in/-shreya-prasad/) for providing feedback on my progress and conducting weekly catch-up sessions that kept me involved in the community.